kohlmu-pivotal/spring-data-geode-examples/README.md

 Examples:
 * **basic-operations** - In this example the client will perform basic CRUD operations
 * **oql-queries** - In this example the client will perform OQL queries.
 This example utilizes both GemFireTemplate and GemFireRepositories to query and implements indexes to increase query performance.
 * **function-invocation** - In this example the server will have 3 functions registered.
 The client will invoke each of the functions.
 In this example there is not difference in the output when it comes to what type of client is used.
-* **continuous-queries** - //TODO
+* **continuous-queries** - In this example there are 2 clients and 1 server.
+1 client (CQConsumer) will register itself with a continuous query.
+The other client (CQProducer) will save 3 entries, which the CQConsumer will log
 * **subscriptions** - //TODO
 * **security** - //TODO